 On a regular basis, we assess whether events or changes in circumstances have occurred that potentially indicate the carrying value of long-lived tangible assets (primarily assets related to properties and equipment leased or subleased to franchisees, including operating lease right-of-use assets recorded upon adoption of ASC 842) may not be recoverable.
 We test impairment using historical cash flows and other relevant facts and circumstances as the primary basis for our estimates of future cash flows.
 Significant factors considered include, but are not limited to, current and forecast sales, current and forecast cash flows, the number of years the franchisee's restaurant has been in operation, its remaining lease life, and other factors which apply on a case-by-case basis.
 The analysis is performed at the individual restaurant level for indicators of permanent impairment.
-Recoverability of the Company's assets is measured by comparing the assets' carrying value to the undiscounted cash flows of individual restaurants and properties, which are subject to a high degree of judgment and are unique to each property.
+Recoverability of the Company's assets is measured by comparing the assets' carrying value to the undiscounted cash flows expected to be generated over the assets' remaining useful life or remaining lease term, whichever is less.
+This assessment requires the use of estimates and assumptions as to future cash flows of individual restaurants and properties, which are subject to a high degree of judgment and are unique to each property.
 If assumptions as to future cash flows decrease in the future, we may be required to record impairment charges for these assets.
-See Note 13 - Closure and Lang-lived Tangible Asset
+See Note 13 - Closure and Long-lived Tangible Asset